 We were drinking wine, making dinner, waiting for the sunlight to completely disappear from the western sky.
 And then … it happened.
 The band’s here!
 Brighter and greener than ever.
 GET THE CAMERA!

 I was excited, frantic, running around trying to get my camera attached to the cold tripod I had staged on the front porch.
 Jay was turning off all the lights and, with less and less light to work with, my camera wouldn’t focus on anything.
 I switched to manual but the scene was so dark through the viewfinder and I was so filled with glee that both IT and I could not focus.
 FAIL.
 More attempts, more failures, but pretty nonetheless!
-I finally had to stop, take a deep breath, and make Jay be my focal point (holding up a lighter like he was at a Northern Lights concert) to bring the full depth of field into focus.
+I finally had to stop, take a deep breath, and make Jay be my focal point (standing in the front yard holding up a lighter like he was at a Northern Lights concert) to bring the full depth of field into focus.
 With a few experimental exposures, I finally got it dialed, and captured a shooting star in the process.

 The most memorable part of the following two hours was something I could barely capture with the camera.
 The green band continued to glow, but long fingers of light started to descend from above us down to the horizon.
 When those disappeared, more fingers would extend from the horizon up into the sky.
 Sometimes three, four and five at a time would reach down or up, shift left or right … and be gone.
 THIS was the solar wind blowing through the atmosphere right in front of us.
 MAGIC!